Ashwin835/Cancer-Classification-Project/README.md

 # Project Results
                                           LOGISTIC REGRESSION
- Overall this model is really good for both the trained and test data, shwoing there was no over/underfitting.
+ Overall this model is really good for both the trained and test data.
 The test data on cross validiation was very high accuracy with low standard deviation.
 The training data didn't differ much from the test data

                                           K NEIGHBORS CLASSIFICATION